divyanshimanral/Front_end_interview_prep/React/Int_question.md

     alternative explaination:

     - Props are ready-only components that are immutable in nature
-    - In an application props follows an hierarchy that is passed down from parent to chid component.
+    - In an application props follows an hierarchy that is passed down from parent to chlid component.
     - However the reverse is not true.
 This is done to ensure that there will be only unidirectional flow of data.

-10. What are the three phases that are involved in the component life cycle in React?
+12. What are the three phases that are involved in the component life cycle in React?

     - **Initial rendering**: This is the phase that involves the begining of the journery of the component to the DOM.
     - **Update**: Here, the component can be updated and rendered again if required after it gets added to the DOM.
     - **Unmounting**: The final phase involves the destruction of the component and its eventual removal from the DOM.

-11. Difference between flux and Redux?
+13. Difference between flux and Redux?
     <table>
     <tr>
     <th>Comparison</th>